It’s marketed as a “hybrid” supplement designed to help you reach your goals more quickly.

 Then, it says that adults can take an optional second dose of one capsule in the afternoon, around 30 minutes before a meal.

-We generally prefer supplements that require you to take them at least three times a day, because that means that your body is consistently being provided with the fuel it needs to burn more fat.
+We generally prefer supplements that require you to take them at least three times a day, because that means that your body is consistently being provided with the ingredients.

 We found a few reviews of Ripped Freak on Amazon.